 Excerpts from the NCCI Experience Rating Plan Manual for Workers Compensation and Employers Liability Insurance, NCCI Retrospective Rating Plan Manual for Workers Compensation and Employers Liability Insurance, and ISO Commercial General Liability Experience and Schedule Rating Plan will be provided with the examination.
 Candidates are not required to memorize the details, but will be expected to be able to use them during the examination.
-Since they will be included with the examination, candidates will not be allowed to bring copies of the documents into the examination room.
+Since they will be included with the examination room.